expandedfronts/revisr/readme.txt

 * Added ability to run a safe search/replace on the database during import to support multiple environments (supports serialization)
 * Added unique token to the webhook to improve security (existing webhooks will need to be updated)
 * Added fallback to the WordPress database class if mysqldump is not available
-* Added "Debug" settings panel to improve troubleshooting
-* Moved backups to 'wp-content/uploads/revisr-backups/' (path may vary)
+* Moved backups to 'wp-content/uploads/revisr-backups/' (path may vary) and automatically generate .htaccess
+* Updated pending files count to only show for admins
+* Updated error handling for commits
+* Small UI improvements

 = 1.7.2 =
 * Tweaked permissions check to only check permissions if repository exists.